 Stage 2 Polish — continuers

 These web pages connect schools and teachers to information on procedures relating to final moderation and external assessment requirements.
 Key dates, including dates for the submission of results, are also provided.

 A Stage 2 nationally assessed language at continuers level is a 20-credit subject.

-The learning and assessment requirements for these subjects are set out in the 2021 subject outline [DOC 8MB].
+The learning and assessment requirements for these subjects are set out in the 2022 subject outline.

 The subject outline for these languages is a single document that contains generic and language-specific information on the prescribed themes and topics, text types, and grammar for each of the following nationally assessed languages at continuers level: